Damon-Crutchfield/smart-image-processor/README.md

    ```bash
    flask run
    ```
-2. Use a tool like Postman to send requests to the API endpoint:
+2. Use a tool like Postman to send a request to the API endpoint:
    ```
    POST http://127.0.0.1:5000/process-image
    Body: Form-data (key: 'file', value: [your image file])